 We also have employment agreements with each of our Senior Executives (the "Sr. Exec.
 Employment Agreements").
 The term of each employment agreement begins on the respective effective date and continues until terminated by either party.
-Pursuant to their respective employment agreements, our Senior Executives are eligible to participate in our Annual Incentive Plan at 35% of their respective average base salaries, as defined in the plan, depending on our performance (based on achieving annual Adjusted EBITDA targets).
-Each Senior Executive is also eligible to participate in our LTIP at 70% of their respective average base salaries, as defined in the plan, depending on our performance (based on annual performance goals).
+Our Senior Executives are eligible to participate in our Annual Incentive Plan.
+During fiscal 2014, they participated at 40% of their respective average base salaries, as defined in the plan, depending on our performance (based on achieving the metrics approved by the Compensation Committee of the Board of Directors).
+Senior Executives are also eligible to participate in our 2013-2016 LTIP at 70% of their respective average base salaries, as defined in the plan, depending on our performance (based on long-term performance goals).
 Each executive is entitled to vacation and to participate in and receive any other benefits customarily provided by us to our senior executives.

 The Sr. Exec.
-Employment Agreements provide that in the event the executive officer's employment is terminated by us at any time for any reason other than "justifiable cause" (as defined in the Employment Agreements), disability or death, we are required to pay the executive his then current base salary for five months after the effective date of such termination.
+Employment Agreements provide that in the event the executive officer's employment is terminated by us at any time for any reason other than "justifiable cause" (as defined in the Sr. Exec.
+Employment Agreements), disability or death, we are required to pay the executive his then current base salary for five months after the effective date of such termination.
 This severance benefit is conditioned upon the senior executive's execution of a general release.